Find comfort and satisfaction in fluffy, soft, and light African Puff Puff! No yeast, no proofing, and no time-wasting puff puff!

 Aside from the classic flavor, you can pipe in delicious filling or jam to make the African Puff Puff exciting and fun to eat.
 You can also coat them with powdered sugar to make them more appetizing.

-If you love African snacks, why don’t try these African snack recipes:
+If you love African snacks, then why don’t try these African snack recipes:

 - Ghana Dry Bofrot